opalsecurity/terraform-provider-opal/docs/data-sources/requests.md

 ### Usage Example
-Returned from the `GET Requests` endpoint. must be one of ["pending", "approved", "denied", "canceled"]
+Returned from the `GET Requests` endpoint.
 - `target_group_id` (String) The unique identifier of the group who is the target of the request.
 - `target_user_id` (String) The unique identifier of the user who is the target of the request.
 - `updated_at` (String) The date and time the request was last updated.